oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 ---
 layout: blog_post
-title: "Protect Your Angular App from Cross-Site Scripting"
+title: "Protect Your Angular App From Cross-Site Scripting"
 author: alisa-duncan
 by: advocate
 communities: [security,javascript]
 description: "Dive into Cross-site Scripting (XSS) mitigation strategies and how to protect your Angular application from XSS attacks."
 tags: [security, angular]
 tweets:
-- ""
-- ""
-- ""
+- "Built-in defense mechanisms are awesome! 🦔  Check out how #angular protects you from Cross-Site Scripting!"
+- "Cross-site scripting begone! 🪄  @angular keep us safe from XSS attacks.
+Read on to learn how #angular does it."
-image:
+image: blog/angular-security-xss/social.jpg
 type: awareness
 ---